Chinese New Year Tradition - Top 15 Activities/Celebrations for Chinese Lunar New Year

 12. Bai Nian - Visiting Relatives to Exchange Best Wishes

-It's customary for the younger generation to visit their elders, to wish them health and longevity.
+The younger generation need to visit their elders, to wish them health and longevity.

 13. Watching Lion Dance and Dragon Dance